xaur/writings/posts/201910xx-additional-marketing-strategies.md

 Based on the above, I think we should

-- Learn: how did Murad gain so many followers?
+- Learn: how did Murad double his Twitter followers so quick?
+- Put more effort in YouTube and Facebook - both have only about 3K followers.
+- Maybe hire an [SMM](https://en.wikipedia.org/wiki/Social_media_marketing) professional?
-- Set up guidelines how to grow communities (in progress).
+- Develop guidelines how to grow communities ([in progress](https://github.com/decredcommunity/guidelines/blob/master/community-organizer-playbook.md)).
-- Set up funding.
+- Staff and set up funding.
 Many accounts are [outdated](https://github.com/decredcommunity/textassets) and haven't posted for a long time.
-A successful account requires a ton of consistent work to maintain a healthy pulse of updates and to talk to its community.
+A successful account requires a ton of consistent work to maintain a healthy pulse of updates and to talk to its followers.
 Without solid coordination and funding our accounts will be dusty and rely on volunteers that come and go.
-- Maybe hire an [SMM](https://en.wikipedia.org/wiki/Social_media_marketing) professional?
-- Put more effort in YouTube and Facebook - both have only about 3K followers.
-- Set up less popular but more promising platforms like Mastodon or those YouTube replacements.
-They might have higher "conversion" ratio, and if they succeed and obsolete centralized platforms, we'll be in a good position for being among the pioneers.
+- Try less popular but more promising platforms like Mastodon or those P2P YouTube replacements.
+They might have higher "conversion" ratio, and if they succeed and obsolete centralized platforms, we'll be in a good position among the pioneers.
 - Find out inflow and outflow numbers for all platforms.
 - Set up stats collection and visualization and make the data available to our researchers.
 This was one of the proposed [research directions](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/comments/13) but it didn't collect enough upvotes.
 I think it's still relevant.
 - Look into sentiment analysis [like this](https://www.reddit.com/r/decred/comments/dq79s8/decred_social_stats/) (there are several projects mining this kind of data).